2018-01-04 Spectre (CVE-2017-5753, CVE-2017-5715) and Meltdown (CVE-2017-5754) attack

 Ubuntu / Debian

 $ sudo apt-get update && sudo apt-get dist-upgrade

 Oracle Linux, Red Hat, CentOS and Amazon Linux

 $ sudo yum update

 Update your system packages when the operating system suggests to.

 NOTE: Enable the “Check for updates” option in Windows in order to get the latest updates and patches.

 Reboot your server/operating system.

 Once you have completed the steps above, you will have the fixed version of the kernel/operating system running on your server.
-If you have any question about this process, please post it in our community support forum.
+If you have any question about this process, you can visit our github repository.
 We will be happy to help!